Should you buy a TCL TV? Our verdict on TCL, Roku TVs and more

 • Refresh rate: 60Hz

-• Audio: Dolby Digital Plus
+• Audio: Dolby Atmos, Dolby Digital Plus

 • HDMI: eARC

 Accordingly, if you’re looking for a modern 4K smart TV that won’t either break the bank or sacrifice too many features, the TCL 4-Series is a good choice.
-Unless you find a strong sale on another similar TV, you probably won’t be beating the price, and unless you care a lot about image quality or gaming performance, you might not find spending more worth it.
+Unless you find a strong sale on another similar TV, you probably won’t be beating this price, and unless you care a lot about image quality or gaming performance, you might not find spending more worth it.

 Should you buy a TCL 5-Series?